Waste and greenhouse gases: Canada’s actions

 When organic wastes – such as food, yard waste and paper – are disposed in landfills, they produce methane, a powerful greenhouse gas.
 This process occurs over many years, which means that the methane generated in landfills today is the result of decades of disposal of organic waste.

 By installing landfill gas management systems, methane is recovered before it can be emitted to the atmosphere.
 The recovered landfill gas is either flared (burned) or used to create low-carbon energy.
-There are over 100 landfills in Canada that have systems in place to recover landfill gas.
+There are over 100 landfills in Canada that have systems in place to recover landfill gas and reduce emissions.
+Other approaches reduce emissions through the use of biological systems (for example, biocovers and biofilters).

 ECCC maintains a Landfill Gas Inventory which includes: